5 Alternative Search Engines Where You Can Easily Rank

 Google processes about 3 billion queries per day which is part of what makes it such a valuable marketing tool.

-But Google’s not the only search engine in the world, and everyone knows that.
+But there are search engines other than Google in the world.
 Google has lots of competitors, and they all have their own share of the search market.
 For example, Yahoo! has 309 million searches per day and Bing has 134 million.

 They’re both still a far cry from 3 billion — that’s not even half a billion between the two of them — but that’s still a lot of potential customers that could come to your business.